Ann Crews Melton

 Since 2018, Elizabeth has proudly led North Dakota’s statewide Restorative Justice program in partnership with the North Dakota Juvenile Court system and the ND Department of Corrections & Rehabilitation.
 She believes that restorative practices are important strategies to engage people in building and repairing relationships and community, and to provide people who have experienced harm a meaningful voice in the justice process.

-Karla joined The Consensus Council Inc. in January 2013 as the Office and Technology Manager.
+Karla joined Consensus Council in January 2013.
 She has a degree in Information Processing from Bismarck State College and is MOS certified in Microsoft Word, Excel and Powerpoint.

 Karla is a 2011 graduate of the Bismarck-Mandan Leadership Program.
 She has been involved with a number of nonprofits over the years, including Dakota OutRight from 2011-2017, the North Dakota Human Rights Coalition from 2011-2017, and the Bismarck Human Relations Committee from 2011-2012.
 She was a grant reviewer with the PFund Social Change grant committee and also has been a member of the statewide LGBTQ+ Advisory Committee through the ND Department of Health & the ND Women’s Network.

 Caitlin joined Consensus Council as the newly minted Communications Manager in 2022.
 She previously spent five years union organizing with North Dakota United, the state’s union for public employees and educators.
 Before her time at NDU, she worked with a variety of nonprofits, including the ND Women’s Network and the Abused Adult Resource Center.